arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.13.16
+The *Psychomachia* is a poem by Prudentius written in the fifth century AD.
+It's said to be the first and most influential "pure" medieval allegory.
+The plot is pretty simple.
+There are some personified virtues (e.g. Hope, Sobriety, Faith, etc.), and some personified vices (Pride, Anger, Avarice, etc.).
+All the personifications are women, due to Latin word genders.
+The virtues and vices duke it out one-on-one, with the virtues ultimately succeeding.
+Along the way there are some Mortal Combat style fatalities, monologues about stuff, etc. Psychomachia can also be used as a regular word to mean "conflict within the soul", although it appears this is rare.

 ### 10.12.16
 Some good stuff on Unicode, specifically related to its use in software: